 The strategic goal of this consortia-wide project is to create up to 20, new Open Educational Resource (OER) textbooks, ancillaries or digital projects where needed under the CC-by license.
 This position falls under the administrative leadership of the Assistant Superintendent/Vice President of Student Learning and Success.
 The purpose of the peer review is to assist faculty who have completed development on OER material through the Echo grant.
 Additional information about OER and the Echo grant can be found at the CC-Echo website at Allan Hancock College.
 A recent Faculty survey indicated that there is both a want and need to use no/low-cost course material and recognition that this is an important step towards greater equity for our students.
 What faculty indicated, however, is that this would require work and support from COM in terms of compensation, training and resources.
-Thus, this call seeks to provide three units over the course of one semester to Faculty to create the new content either using existing OERs or creating new content that would be equivalent to a complete project usually in the form of a textbook.
+Thus, this call seeks to provide up to 4 faculty, six units over the course of two semesters (once selected, you may choose the two) to create the new content either using existing OERs or creating new content that would be equivalent to a complete project usually in the form of a textbook.